meyerzinn/meyerzinn.tech/content/posts/2023/03/08/rust-operating-system-3.md

 The goal of this project is to create a safe abstraction for printing characters out to the console and to initialize a kernel heap for dynamic allocation.

 If you have not already, read [*p0: Running Rust code on RISC-V in QEMU*]({{< ref "/posts/2023/03/05/rust-operating-system-2" >}}) to set up your development environment and scaffold the project.
 If you have no idea what any of this is for, check out [*Writing a RISC-V operating system kernel in Rust*]({{< ref "/posts/2023/03/04/rust-operating-system-1" >}}).

+This project is still undergoing review and is subject to change.

 ## 🖨️ Printing to the console